 1. Deep Learning leverages the value of data

 The success of deep learning techniques is directly proportional to the amount of data available for training.
-Hence, companies such as Google, Facebook, and Apple take advantage of the massive amounts of training data collected from their users and the immense computational power of GPU farms to deploy deep learning on a large scale.
+Hence, companies such as Google, Meta/Facebook, and Apple take advantage of the massive amounts of training data collected from their users and the immense computational power of GPU farms to deploy deep learning on a large scale.

 AI vision and learning from visual data have led to the introduction of computer vision applications that promote the common good and economic benefits, such as smart transportation systems, medical research, or marketing.